sath13-del/EPICS--Enforcing-Security-Policies-in-Composite-Web-Services/README.md

 http://localhost:8080/ProjectName

 🔐 Key Features
-*Policy-based security enforcement.
+1.Policy-based security enforcement.
-*Role-based authorization.
+2.Role-based authorization.
-*Secure service composition.
+3.Secure service composition.
-*Modular and extensible framework.
+4.Modular and extensible framework.

 📌 Use Cases
 1.Academic and research purposes.
 2.Learning Java Web Application Development.
 3.Understanding security enforcement in SOA-based systems.

-👨‍💻 Author
+👨‍💻 Author:
 Sathvika Kasam.
 Department of Information Technology.

-📄 License
+📄 License:
 This project is intended for educational use only.
 It may be freely modified for learning and academic purposes.

-⭐ Acknowledgements
+⭐ Acknowledgements:
--NetBeans IDE.
+1.NetBeans IDE.
--Java EE Documentation.
+2.Java EE Documentation.
--Academic resources on web service security.
+3.Academic resources on web service security.

 📈 Future Enhancements
->REST-based service integration.
+1.REST-based service integration.
->Advanced policy management.
+2.Advanced policy management.
->Database-backed authentication and authorization.
+3.Database-backed authentication and authorization.
->Improved scalability and performance.
+4.Improved scalability and performance.